Picovoice/picovoice/sdk/android/README.md

-# Porcupine Binding for Android
+# Picovoice SDK for Android

 ## Picovoice